 Favorite music to write to?

-SJU Writes: What is your favorite aspect of the writing process, if you have one?
+SJU Writes: What’s your favorite aspect of the writing process?

 SJU Writes: Do you seek advice as you write?

 DA: When I have a completed draft, I will definitely seek advice.
 I generally don’t show a draft halfway through unless I’m completely stuck, but when I have a finished draft beginning to end, then I will absolutely go and seek advice in any number of directions.
 I try to mix between professionals and nonprofessionals.

 SJU Writes: What is more helpful to you: advice from people in the industry, or advice from people not in the industry?